Udon vs Yaki Udon vs Yaki Soba: What is the Difference?

 Yaki Soba (焼きそば)

-As you can guess by now, Yaki Udon and Yaki Soba actually can be made with the same ingredients except for noodles using the same cooking method.
+As guessed by now, you can make Yaki Udon and Yaki Soba with the same ingredients (except for noodles) using the same cooking method.

-The noodles are stir-fried with other ingredients and seasoned typically with Japanese-style Worcester sauce, soy sauce, salt, pepper, and oyster sauce.
+The noodles are stir-fried with other ingredients and flavored with seasonings, such as Japanese Worcester sauce, soy sauce, salt & pepper, and oyster sauce.

 (Reference Page: Wikipedia 焼きうどん )